vircadia/vircadia-docs-sphinx/docs/source/create/avatars/find-avatars.rst

 Find and Use an Existing Avatar
 ###################################

 You can download avatars for use from external sources such as TurboSquid or CGTrader.
-Once you get the avatar, you will need to process it in Unity using the Project Athena Avatar Exporter.
+Once you get the avatar, you will need to process it in Unity using the Vircadia Avatar Exporter.
 This tool imports most avatars into Unity, maps their skeleton using Unity's humanoid tool, and exports them as FST and FBX files to import in-world.

 .. contents:: On This Page
     :depth: 3